Results: Patient with lung cancer (non-small cell) and a somatic (tumour) BRAF variant

 - This is a heterogenous group.

-- Differing effects on the kinase activity of BRAF means that these patients may not benefit from BRAF and MEK inhibition.
+- Differing effects on the kinase activity of BRAF means that these patients do not benefit from BRAF and MEK inhibition.
 They were not included in many trials investigating BRAF and MEK inhibitors.

 - These patients may be eligible for clinical trials.